 Onion soups have been popular at least as far back as Roman times.
 They were, throughout history, seen as food for poor people, as onions were plentiful and easy to grow.
 The rich flavor of the base is not due just to the broth, but to the caramelized onions (typically, the pot is full of sliced onions, which will shrink down to less than half the volume on cooking).
 Caramelization, in this case, is the procedure in which the onions are cooked slowly until the melting sugars approach burning temperature, becoming brown.
 Some recipes suggest a half an hour of cooking time, but many chefs and cooks allow for hours of cooking to bring out the flavors of the onions’ sugars.

 A penny bun or a penny loaf was a small bread bun or loaf which cost one old penny at the time when there were 240 pence to the pound.
-A penny loaf was a common size loaf of bread in England regulated by the Assize of Bread Act of 1266.
-The size of the (more…)
+A penny loaf was a common size loaf of bread in England regulated by the Assize of (more…)

 A Scotch egg consists of a hard-boiled egg (with its shell removed) wrapped in a sausage meat mixture, coated in breadcrumbs or rolled oats, and deep-fried.
 The London department store Fortnum & Mason claims to have invented Scotch eggs in 1738,but they may have been inspired by the Moghul dish nargisi kofta (“Narcissus meatballs”).The earliest printed recipe is the 1809 edition of Mrs. Rundell’s A New System of Domestic Cookery.
 Mrs. Rundell – and later 19th-century authors – served them hot, with gravy

 Cooks.com offers many recipe variations for this Georgian treat, including the following: